g-etorri/articles/jncie-self-study/class-of-service-configuration/22-class-of-service.md

 set routing-options forwarding-table export load-balance-lsp
 ```
-We create a ```next-hop-map lsp-map``` in CoS configuration, ah call this on the policy applied on the forwarding-table.
-With this the traffic will be splitted accordingly.
+We create a ```next-hop-map lsp-map``` in the CoS configuration, and call this map in the policy applied to the forwarding table.
+With this, the traffic will be split accordingly.

-Now, to limit this traffic and apply the rules, we need to create a policer and apply this on the LSP:
+Now, to police this traffic and enforce the rules, we need to create policers and apply them to the LSPs:
 R3:
 ```
 set firewall policer vpn-priority-policer if-exceeding bandwidth-limit 60m